 and found a reduced χ^2 indicative of large systematic uncertainty in temperature.
 We now seek an estimate for ε_T (with error) at the highest temperature.
-The best value for ε_T can be found by plugging in our best estimates for T^4 and the measured power (found in the file stefanB.dat), and \mathcal{A} (calculated based on the dimensions recorded in Table 5.1).
+The best value for ε_T can be found by plugging into the above equation our best estimates for T^4 and the measured power (found in the file stefanB.dat), and \mathcal{A} (calculated based on the dimensions recorded in Table 5.1).
 Alternatively ε_T could be calculated based on slope as suggested by Eq.
 5.66.
 But how should we incorporate the large systematic errors in T^4 and the unknown systematic error in \mathcal{A} ?
-For the surface area \mathcal{A} , all we know is the 'book' values for the dimensions of the
+For the surface area \mathcal{A} , all we know is the 'book' values for the dimensions of the filament.
+Based on the sigfigs in the reported values, I estimate: